yosikari/NextFlix/README.md

 ## Project Features

-- Login \ Sign up \ Guest mod \ Google login - responsive to any device login page.
+- Login \ Sign up \ Guest mod \ Google login \ Facebook login - responsive to any device login page.

 - Plans - the user have to choose a different plans to subscribe to the app.